KI7MT/wspr-analytics/README.md

 nightly updates.
 That could change if a reasonble API implementation is identified.

 The WSPR CSV tools will be used to convert the raw CSV files into a format better suited for parallel processing, namely, [Parquet][].
-Read speeds, storage footprints, and ingestion improve dramativaly with this storage formate.
+Read speeds, storage footprints, and ingestion improve dramativaly with this storage format.
-However, there is a drawback, one cannot simply view a binary file format as they can with raw text files.
-The original CSV will remain in place, but all processing that's done on a large scale will be pulled from [Parquet][].
+However, there is a drawback, one cannot simply view a binary format as they can with raw text files.
+The original CSV will remain in place, but all buulk processing will be pulled from [Parquet][].
-During these transformations is where [PyArrow][] will earn it's keep.
+During these transformations is where [PyArrow][] + [PySpark][] will earn it's keep.

-A [PostgreSQL] data base server will be beeded.
+A [PostgreSQL][] database server will be beeded.
 There are many ways to perform this installation (local, remote, [Dockerize PostgreSQL][], [PostgreSQL with Vagrant][], etc).
-Whichever method you chose, it will be used extensively through many of the apps and scripts.
+Whichever method you chose, it will be used extensively by many of the apps and scripts.

 ## Presentation